How to Avoid Fighting Rust Borrow Checker

 Summarize the contagious things

 - Borrowing that cross function boundary is contagious.
-Just borrowing a wheel of car can indirectly borrow the whole car.
+Just borrowing a wheel of car indirectly borrows the whole car.

 - Mutate-by-recreate is contagious.
 Recreating child require also recreating parent that holds the new child, and parent's parent, and so on.

 - Lifetime annotation is contagious.
-If some type has a lifetime parameter, then every type that holds it must also have lifetime parameter.
-Every function that use them also need lifetime parameter, except when lifetime elision works.
-Refactoring that adds/remove lifetime parameter can be huge work.
+If a type has a lifetime parameter, then every type that holds it must also have lifetime parameter.
+Every function that use them also need lifetime parameter (except when lifetime elision works).
+Adding/removing lifetime parameter to a type may require changing many code.

 - In current borrow checker, one branch's output's borrowing is contagious to the whole branching scope.

-asyncis contagious.asyncfunction can call normal function.
-Normal function cannot easily callasyncfunction (but it's possible to call by blocking).- Being not
+asyncis contagious in two ways:asyncfunction can call normal function.
+Normal function cannot easily callasyncfunction (but it's possible to call by blocking).
+Many non-blocking functions tend to become async because they may call async function.- When

 Sync/Sendis contagious.
 A struct that indirectly owns a non-Syncdata is notSync.
 A struct that indirectly owns a non-Senddata is notSend. - Error passing is contagious.
 If panic is not acceptable, then all functions that indirectly call a fallible function must return